 - Like the Super Sentai examples above, Spider-Man used a stuntman in a suit to portray Spidey's Humongous Mecha, but the robot's transformation scenes were all filmed by using the Leopardon toy sold by Bandai.

 - The weapons and Transformation Trinkets used in Pretty Guardian Sailor Moon were actual PGSM toys available in shops at the time.

-- Doctor Who used off-the-shelf Louis Marx toy Daleks for model-shot scenes of Dalek armies in "The Evil of the Daleks" and "Planet of the Daleks".
+- Off-the-shelf Louis Marx toy Daleks are used for model-shot scenes of Dalek armies in "The Evil of the Daleks" and "Planet of the Daleks".
 The off-the-shelf toys can easily be recognised by their simplistic conical shape, which makes the "heads" proportionately much too small in relation to the "bodies".
 During the 1960s, the show also occasionally padded out Dalek crowd scenes with what were quite obviously cardboard cutouts (at least, with modern picture quality; at the time, they were much harder to discern).

 - "Robot" depicted a battle between a man in a robot suit and a toy tank from the Action Man range.
 Two Action Man dolls were also used to show the robot grabbing soldiers after it turned gigantic.

 - The TARDIS Chameleon Circuit control panel in "Logopolis" is obviously an old carpet sweeper turned upside-down.

 - In the late-80s Sylvester McCoy story "Remembrance of the Daleks", the alleged "time controller" is an off-the-shelf plasma ball.
 Even then, such devices were reasonably common in techno-gift shops, and the obviousness of its origins made silly- and cheap- what would have appeared an impressive and credible prop a few years prior.